 Properties of Tool Steels

 Tool steels are known for their exceptional wear resistance and toughness, making them ideal for cutting and shaping other materials.
 Their wear resistance means maintaining a sharp edge and resisting abrasion, even under strenuous conditions.
 The toughness of tool steels prevents them from chipping or breaking during heavy use.
-These properties are crucial for manufacturing tools like drills, dies, and cutters that require durability and resistance to impact and wear.
+These properties are important for manufacturing tools like drills, dies, and cutters that require durability and resistance to impact and wear.

 Applications in Cutting and Forming Tools

-Tool steels are extensively used in manufacturing various cutting and forming tools due to their hardness and durability.
+Tool steels are widely used in manufacturing various cutting and forming tools due to their hardness and durability.
 They are ideal for making drills, saw blades, and milling cutters, which require sharp, wear-resistant edges to cut through other materials efficiently.
 Tool steels are also used in forming tools like dies and punches, which are used in shaping metals in presses and molds.
 Their ability to withstand high stress without deforming or breaking makes them suitable for high-precision tools in the manufacturing industry.

 Heat Treatment and Fabrication Processes of Tool Steels